ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/across-enter-external-document-numbers.md

     ms.author: edupont

 ---
-# Enter External Document Numbers
+# Určuje druhé číslo externího dokladu.

 You can enter external document numbers for customers and vendors in all sales and purchase orders, invoices, and credit memos.
 You can use these numbers to search for posted sales and purchase lines later.